IIIF/api/source/api/presentation/2.0/index.md

     {: .usage}
     * Any resource _MAY_ be within a containing resource.

-These metadata fields and requirements are depicted in the diagram below.
+These metadata properties and requirements are depicted in the diagram below.

 ![Cardinality of Fields](img/cardinality.png){: .h400px}

-Other metadata fields are possible, either via custom extensions or endorsed by the IIIF.
-If a client discovers fields that it does not understand, then it _MUST_ ignore them.
+Other properties are possible, either via custom extensions or endorsed by the IIIF.
+If a client discovers properties that it does not understand, then it _MUST_ ignore them.

 ##  5. Requests and Responses